 The Standards are intended to be an "evergreen" document.
 As questions arise related to implementation and application of the Standards, the questions will be presented to the Working Group.
-The Working Group meets quarterly, and scheduled meeting dates are posted on the NASBA website at www.nasbaregistry.org.
 NASBA will communicate the findings of the Working Group to the specific CPE program sponsor.
-Authoritative interpretations will only be issued by the CPE Committee in limited cases when the matter is not addressed in the Standards, cannot be addressed specifically with the CPE program sponsor, or cannot be addressed in the "Best Practices" web pages.
+Authoritative interpretations will only be issued by the CPE Committee in limited cases in which the matter is not addressed in the Standards, cannot be addressed specifically with the CPE program sponsor, or cannot be addressed in the "Best Practices" web pages.
 All interpretations issued by the CPE Committee will be reviewed and considered by the Joint Committee upon the next revision of the Standards.